aditya23043/Tekken_Controller/README.md

     - Rs.
 122 : ABS black - 3mm (this is the one I will be ordering)
     - Rs.
 104 : Transparent Acrylic - 2mm
     - Rs.
 263 : Stainless Steel 304 - 1mm
+> Note: I have switched the bottom plate a little bit so that a raspberry pi pico could be mounted on the bottom plate so, the price could be a bit skewed, just ~5/6rs

+### Final BOM
+- Bottom plate -> ABS (non metal laser cut) 3mm -> Rs.
+129 + taxes = Rs.
+178 (ordered)
+- Mount plate -> ABS (PLA 3d printed) -> Rs.
+79 + taxes (not ordered yet)